4th Edition of the TUM Blockchain&Cybersecurity Salon

 Abstract

-- Kaihua Qin (University of Warwick): Talk about usage of AI for Blockchain Attacks
+- Kaihua Qin (University of Warwick): Using AI to Understand Smart Contracts and Blockchain Hacks

 Panel Discussions